SteffenKn/GitHub.JS-API/README.md

   - Returns
     - The created organization
-      - Type: Orga
+      - Type: IOrga

-- getUser(userName: string, configService?: ConfigService): User
+- getUser(userName: string, configService?: ConfigService): IUser
   - Parameters
     - userName
       - The name of the user